christopherromo/chit-chatty/README.md

 ### Quiz Logic Bug Fixing - Irving Reyes Bravo

 **ADDED**
-   - is_active boolean attribute (new attribute in Quiz model that seperates "saved for later" quizes)
+   - is_active boolean attribute (new attribute in Quiz model that separates "saved for later" quizzes)
-   - quiz_exit function (saves user's currentl session's quiz and redirects them to the homepage)
+   - quiz_exit function (saves user's current session's quiz and redirects them to the homepage)
    - quiz_continue function (prompts user to return to their previously specified quiz)

 **UPDATED**